AU-SRCD/SSCalcPy-mAbs/README.md

 For a version of SSCalcPy under the Creative Commons Attribution-NonCommercial-ShareAlike license (CC BY-NC-SA 4.0) license, which does not include the mAbs reference set, see the repository AU-SRCD/SSCalcPy

-To download the code, click the green "<> CODE" button, and select "Download ZIP"
+To download the code, click the green "<> Code" button, and select "Download ZIP"

 The research behind the SSCalcPy software is publiched as